 - 1.4.
-Banks may report instances of unscrupulous or inappropriate behaviour by a DMF to a relevant regulator, or if relevant, an appropriate professional body, for example: - ACCC for general consumer law, which includes prohibitions against misleading or a. deceptive conduct and unconscionable conduct - b.
-ASIC where the DMF may be engaging in regulated credit activities and/or holds an Australian credit licence (credit licence) - the personal insolvency regulator the Australian Financial Security Authority for the C. administration of debt agreements, or - a relevant professional body (e.g., Accounting or Legal professional bodies4). d.
+Banks may report instances of unscrupulous or inappropriate behaviour by a DMF to a relevant regulator, or if relevant, an appropriate professional body, for example: - a.
+ACCC for general consumer law, which includes prohibitions against misleading or deceptive conduct and unconscionable conduct - b.
+ASIC where the DMF is providing a 'debt management service' under the NCCP Act without an Australian credit license - c. the personal insolvency regulator the Australian Financial Security Authority for the administration of debt agreements, or - d. a relevant professional body (e.g., Accounting or Legal professional bodies).